awirayaksa/claudia/README.md

 - MCP server crashes on port conflict (fix: use different port, duh)
 - Occasionally decides to clear your chat (it's a feature: memory management)
 - Tool calls sometimes timeout (patience is a virtue)
-- The app uses more RAM than Chrome (achievement unlocked!)
+- She uses more RAM than Chrome (achievement unlocked!)

 ## 🤝 Contributing (Join the Chaos)